jehaj/thread-art-server/README.md

 # thread-art-server
 This is to be used in combination with `thread-art-rust` or another software that makes (as is seen in art by Petros Vrellis) an image of threads by a user uploaded image.
-It contains to projects that work together as one.
+It contains two projects that work together as one.
 The `receive` part receives an image by the user and adds it to the queue.
-Then the `<to-be-named>` part runs the algorithm on one (or more) image at a time from the queue.
+Then the `act` part runs the algorithm on one (or more) image at a time from the queue.

 It is a rework of the work done at `thread-art-archive`.
 A lot of work was done and can be found there - including the algorithm in different languages.

+To make it easier and more friendly to use, a simple frontend for the application has been made.

 ## Specifics
-ImageMagick is used to convert a user uploaded image into the format that the software accepts.
+ImageMagick is used to convert a user uploaded image into the format that the software accepts (the output needs to be PNG).
 The default case is 400x400 grayscale:
 ```
-convert <input>.png -resize 400x400^ -gravity center -extent 400x400 -colorspace Gray <output>.png
+convert <input> -resize 400x400^ -gravity center -extent 400x400 -colorspace Gray <output>
 ```

 The goal is to use `Docker` (`podman`) to run these two parts as two